 We removed all the trim before installing the new floor since we knew that we wanted to have new trim.
 I swept the floor and I brought in the shop vac so we could be sure all the dirt was off the floor.
 I then mopped the floor really well with my Shark mop.
-It was now time for install.
+It was now time to install.

 I have to admit that Justin was the one who installed the flooring.
-I was just there for moral support and to hand him necessary items.
+I was just there for moral support and to hand him the necessary items.
 Ya know like a good assistant!
-Be prepared to do a lot of measuring and cutting, especially if you have a lot of corners like we did.
+Be prepared to do a lot of measuring and cutting, especially if you have a lot of corners as we did.
 He started in the corner and worked towards the center.
 If you have ever installed the click-lock faux wood flooring, it is very similar.
 We ran it in a simple pattern so the tiles were offset.
 Start with a full tile and the ones to cut will be near the walls.

 Use tile spacers to make sure all the tiles are even for the grout lines.
 Luckily until you press the whole tile down they are forgiving.
 You just want to be methodical with the spacers.
 If you are doing a similar project and don’t want grout lines you can just butt the edges together.

 The next step is grouting since we used pre-mixed colored grout the only prep was to vacuum and sweep the floor.
 Justin had finished installing the floor late on a Sunday night so the grouting didn’t happen for a couple of days.